pomerium/documentation/content/docs/zero/import.md

 The **Core to Zero** import feature enables you to import an existing Pomerium Core configuration into a Pomerium Zero cluster with a simple CLI command.
 A successful import:

-- converts entities in Core to Pomerium Zero.
+- Converts entities in Core to Pomerium Zero
-- removes duplicate policies from the configuration.
+- Removes duplicate policies from the configuration
-- prevents partial imports with quota checks.
+- Prevents partial imports with quota checks

 ## Who is this for?

-The Core to Zero import feature is for users that want to use Pomerium Zero with their existing Pomerium Core configuration.
+The Core to Zero import feature enables you to migrate an existing Pomerium Core configuration into a Pomerium Zero cluster.
 Without the import capability, you’d have to manually configure each route, policy, certificate, and config setting in Pomerium Zero.

 This feature automates the process of importing your existing configuration so you don’t have to.